nuvla/documentation/docs/nuvlabox/nuvlabox-engine/v2/installation/install-with-usb-stick.md

 # Install via USB stick

-If your are looking to streamline the installation of the NuvlaBox Engine in your edge devices, then this is the best choice for you.
+If your are looking to streamline the installation of the NuvlaBox Engine in your edge devices, then this is probably the best choice for you.

 The advantages of this installation method are:
 - **NO** need for an external display